DecisionsDev/odm-docker-kubernetes/contrib/monitor/mpmetrics/README.md

 # Monitor ODM liberty metrics with mpMetrics and Prometheus

-The aim is to explain how to expose ODM liberty metrics provided by mpMetrics and how to expose them with Prometheus on an Openshift cluster.
+The aim of this tutorial is to explain how to expose ODM Liberty metrics provided by mpMetrics using Prometheus on an Openshift cluster.

 ## What is Prometheus ?